Industrial Disease Claims

 Whilst you usually have 3 years after an injury to claim, industrial disease claims are slightly different.
 This is because it can take longer than 3 years for conditions to develop.
 You can therefore make industrial disease and injury claims decades after your exposure to dangerous conditions.
 But you must make a claim within 3 years of your diagnosis.
 In certain cases, this may be extended.
 This will be up to the courts.

-Claiming for an Industrial Disease or Injury
+Claiming for an Industrial Disease

 The laws around health and safety in the workplace are very clear, and it is against the law for your employer to not follow them.
 Not knowing their obligations is no excuse.